brianshumate/vaultini/README.md

         ```shell
         sudo cp ./containers/vaultini1/certs/vaultini-ca.pem \
             /usr/local/share/ca-certificates/vaultini-ca.crt
-        # No output expected
         ```

         Update certificates.

         ```shell
         sudo update-ca-certificates
-        # No output expected
         ```

 1. Type `make` and press `[return]`; successful output resembles this example, and includes the initial root token value (for the sake of convenience and ease of use):